-- Brecon Beacons now officially known as Bannau Brycheiniog National Park
+- Brecon Beacons has changed its corporate identity and will refer to itself as Bannau Brycheiniog National Park

 - “Old name for a new way of being” says Michael Sheen